Robert McGrath

+McGrath earned a Ph.D. in nuclear science and engineering from the University of Michigan and earned undergraduate and graduate degrees from Penn State University in engineering sciences (BS), mathematics (MA) and physics (MS).
+He has authored more than 60 journal publications, more than 80 published abstracts & conference presentations and numerous technical reports, often in collaboration with the many of graduate students, postdoctoral fellows or junior researchers who have worked under his mentorship.

+Bob and his wife Betsy have been married for over 40 years and are parents to two lovely (now adult) daughters.

 Education

 McGrath holds four degrees; three are from Pennsylvania State University, including a 1972 B.S.
 (Honors) in engineering sciences, a 1974 M.S. in physics, and a 1975 M.A. in mathematics.
 He also holds a 1980 Ph.D. from the University of Michigan in nuclear science and engineering.